gymrek-lab/CITRUS/doc/user_guide.md

 ## Input

 CITRUS uses phased genetic data in one of several VCF-like file formats (VCF, TODO BGEN, GEN) as input.
 The 'input' section of the JSON config file defines a list of input sources represented by dictionaries.
 Each input source represents a file or multiple files and defines the input nodes who's values are derived from that data.
 An example input section defining a single input source with two input nodes is below.
-All input sources must include sample IDs, and phenotypes will only be generated for samples in all input sources.
+All input sources must include sample IDs, and phenotypes will only be simulated for samples in all input sources.

 ```json
 {